PreetAsari15/dashboard/README.md

 ## Application Benefit

-- SmartSweep waste management software improves efficiency through data analysis and live tracking of waste pickups.
+- This waste management software improves efficiency through data analysis and live tracking of waste pickups.
-- SmartSweep helps businesses achieve sustainability goals by measuring progress and identifying areas for improvement.
+- It helps businesses achieve sustainability goals by measuring progress and identifying areas for improvement.
-- SmartSweep offers a comprehensive software solution for waste management with data analysis and reporting features.
+- It offers a comprehensive software solution for waste management with data analysis and reporting features.
-- SmartSweep's live tracking feature helps businesses manage waste pickups more efficiently.
+- The live tracking feature helps businesses manage waste pickups more efficiently.
 - Compared to Waste Management Inc., SmartSweep provides a more comprehensive software solution for waste management.
 - Compared to RecycleSmart, SmartSweep offers a more comprehensive solution with live tracking of waste pickups and data analysis and reporting features.